jumpinjackie/forge-e33-mod/design/WHITE.md

  - This is meant to represent (paintress) Maelle's new-found ability to resurrect the citizens of Lumiere provided she has some of their Chroma, as demonstrated by being able to bring back Lune and Sciel after their gommage.
  - Mechanically this means we can also bring back cards from exile.
  - Currently not working (the sacrifice X chromas condition).
-See BUGS.md
+ - 7/10/2025: Change Chroma token sac requirement to 3 tokens instead of a variable amount and make the card in exile targeting have no restrictions instead of variable based on the amount of Chroma tokens sacced.
+This made it work.

 ## Sciel's Intervention